-Graph A-2 uses "full-load-equivalent students" (FLE) to show the distribution of teaching among Faculties.
+Graph A-2 (above) uses weighted "full-load-equivalent students" (FLE) to show the distribution of teaching among Faculties.
 FLE measures the quantity of teaching activity (credit hours of instruction).
 For Undergraduate (UG) courses 1 FLE = 30 credit hours of undergraduate instruction.
-For Graduate courses, 1 FLE = 15 hours of graduate instruction, but there is a limit of 30 credit hours (2 years) for each Masters student and 60 credit hours for each PhD student.
+For Graduate courses, 1 FLE = 15 credit hours of graduate instruction.
+The FLE are as submitted annually to the Saskatchewan University Funding Model (SUFM), with an estimate for the most recent year.
+The SUFM imposes a limit of 30 credit hours (2 years) for each Masters student and 60 credit hours for each PhD student.
+A Graduate student's credit hours over these limits are not counted in the SUFM.
 There is no such limit for undergraduate instruction.
-The FLE for prior years are as submitted annually to the Saskatchewan University Funding Model (SUFM).
-The estimated FLE for the current fiscal-year in-progress are based upon the census date credit hours.

 The SUFM uses primarily "discipline weighted" FLE.
 These weights are intended to represent the relative differences among disciplines and level (undergraduate, Masters, Doctoral) in the cost of delivering a FLE.
 These are based upon a study of average costs in several North American jurisdictions, developed in the formation of the SUFM which was introduced in 2002.
-For example, an undergraduate FLE in the Social Sciences has a weight of 1.0, whereas an undergraduate FLE in Engineering has a weight of 2.06.
+For example, an undergraduate FLE in the Social Sciences has a weight of 1.0 whereas an undergraduate FLE in Engineering has a weight of 2.06.